HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/index.md

 # End-User Search Powered by OpenSearch

-This guide will help you understand and utilize the new end-user search functionality powered by OpenSearch. follow along to explore its components, styling options, and extendable features.
+This guide explains how to use the new search functionality powered by open search.
+Follow along to learn about its components, styling options, and extendable features.

-deafult search component will look like the below image but it is responsive and can be imported and used anywhere inside an application.
+The default search component, shown in the image below, is responsive and can be imported and used anywhere within an application.

 ![Screenshot](../../../assets/search_result.png)